ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Electric components

 When I first charged the Kugoo B2 and took it for a spin, I was quite surprised at how powerful it felt – to me it was more reminiscent of the 1000w rear hub motor conversions I used to do (in terms of performance).
 On the flat, you open the throttle and this thing just goes and goes.
-The manufacturer claim a top speed of 45km/h, and I had 28mph showing on my GPS device, so that claim is about right.
+The manufacturer claims a top speed of 45km/h, and I had 28mph showing on my GPS device, so that claim is about right.

 Brushless rear hub motor